althoofandy/althoofandy/README.md

 # Hi there i'm Muhammad Althoofandy Suprayogi :wave:
 I am a student majoring in informatics at Ahmad Dahlan University who has an interest in android development
 - :iphone: I'm currently learning and developing my skills on Android Native Kotlin
-- :email: contact me if you want to ask about Android Kotlin at althoofandy321@gmail.com
+- :email: contact me if you want to ask about my repos at althoofandy321@gmail.com
 - :man: If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/muhammad-althoofandy-suprayogi-32b016233/)

 Status